Free! Get Peter Leeds penny stock picks! Start your free trial at www.PeterLeeds.com. No risk, no obligation!

 Most of this, or perhaps all of it will be useless.
 However, when you get that one piece of information that could turn the trading tables in your favor you will know it.

 What if your contact complains about managers from a competitor coming around the office, and she does not think they should have any place there because of trade secrets.
-You would read between the lines, and be able to predict that either the competitor is having managers jumping ship and looking to relocate.
-Or perhaps the two companies may merge or there may be a buy-out, which explains why company A is allowing company B's managers to snoop around.
-Whether it eventually happens or not, even the breaking of such a rumor can send the shares skyward.
+You would read between the lines, and be able to predict that the competitor may have managers jumping ship and looking to relocate.
+Or perhaps the two penny stock companies may merge or there may be a buy-out, which explains why company A is allowing company B's managers to snoop around.
+Whether it eventually happens or not, when it comes to penny stocks even the breaking of such a rumor can send the shares skyward.

 There is no format or methodology to Extreme Research.
 It depends upon your situation and level of ambition.
 I will say one thing, though.
 It works.
 Just don't do anything against laws or ethics.
-Extreme Research can be done without putting yourself or your morals at risk.
+Extreme Research in penny stocks can be done without putting yourself or your morals at risk.